openingscience/book/_posts/2013-08-01-towards_another_scientific_revolution.md

   explain the many meanings which have been given to the term Open Science.
 This is followed by *Mathias Binswanger’s* “Excellence by
-  Nonsense: The Competition for Publications in Modern Science” in which he highlights some of the downsides in today publication driven scientific environments. *Alexander Gerber’s* article titled “Science Caught Flat-footed: How Academia Struggles with Open Science Communication” follows; here the author explains why social
+  Nonsense: The Competition for Publications in Modern Science” in which he highlights some of the downsides in today's publication driven scientific environments. *Alexander Gerber’s* article titled “Science Caught Flat-footed: How Academia Struggles with Open Science Communication” follows; here the author explains why social